benjamin-chan/TeoPsychiatricSymptoms/docs/report.md

 |Adjusted   |       622.664|     595| -262.037| 542.074| 581.586|  524.074|         587|
 # Research Question 2

-**TO DO**

-* Add models for `sm_` variables.

-Are certains features of social media use are associated with positive screens for psychiatric disorders or a positive screen for suicidality?
+**Are certains features of social media use are associated with positive screens for psychiatric disorders or a positive screen for suicidality?**

 * Spending more time on Facebook?
   * Frequency of Facebook use: `fb_freq`